 |

 Slowly pour your lye solution into your fats and oils in a steady stream with continuous stirring.
 You should start to see the mixture get grainy as the oils react to the lye solution.
 Keep stirring.
-Your goal is to achieve ‘trace’.
+Your goal is to achieve trace.
 Shown is the cream and lye based solution being poured into your oils.
 I should be mixing as I pour but I ran out of hands! | ||||

 |

 I separate trace into 3 stages.
-Light trace is when your soon to be soap starts to thicken up.
-You can see ‘trails’ left from your spoon.
-These ‘trails’ will quickly disappear.
+Light trace is when your soon to be soap starts to emulsify and thicken up.
+You can see trails left from your spoon or stick blender.
+These trails will quickly disappear.
 Medium trace is when the soap mixture is thick enough you can dribble soap onto the surface of the soap and it stays on top before disappearing.
 Heavy trace is when your soap mixture becomes very thick!
-(You can also experience something called a ‘seize’ when you add a fragrance oil that accelerates trace.
+(You can also experience something called a seize when you add a fragrance oil that accelerates trace.
 This is different from a heavy trace, as it looks more like mashed potatoes!) | ||||

 |

-Stirring by hand can take hours, I highly recommend using a ‘stick blender’ (pictured) commonly used for mixing drinks.
+Stirring by hand can take hours, I highly recommend using a stick blender (pictured) commonly used for mixing drinks.
 Use your stick blender off and on with hand stirring other wise you can burn out the motor in your stick blender. | ||||

 ![]() | |||||

-| Additives: | |||||
+Additives: | |||||

-| When your soap has reached ‘trace’ it is time to add your goodies, if you so desire.
+When your soap has reached 'trace' it is time to add your goodies, if you so desire.
 Your goodies could be extra oil for emollient purposes, scents, colors or botanicals.
-Natural Colors for Soap When scenting your soap, be sure to use only fragrances approved for use on skin.
+When scenting your soap, be sure to use only fragrances approved for use on skin.
 Potpourri is not suitable!
 Listed at the bottom are some web sites that sell fragrance oils and essential oils for soap making. | |||||

-| Mold: | |||||
+Mold: | |||||

 |

 Almost anything that will hold your soap mixture is a candidate for a soap mold!
 From a garbage bag lined shoe box to a Pringles can all the way to intricate Milky Way Molds.
 As long as the mold is not aluminum and the opening is not smaller than the bottom, it is a possible soap mold.
 Pour your soap into your molds, cover with plastic wrap, wax paper, cardboard or something similar.
-Wrap with blankets or towels for insulation. | ||||
+Wrap with blankets or towels to insulate or place in refrigerator to retard saponification. | ||||

-| Unmolding & Curing: | |||||
+Unmolding & Curing: | |||||

 ![]() |

 Your soap will be ready for un-molding and cutting in 8-72 hours.
 It really depends on the oils you use.
 If you soap does not release from the mold easily, give it another 12 hours.
-Cut your soap when it is unmolded and set it on a rack for 3 – 6 weeks.
-This extra time is needed for the water to evaporate out of the bar, making it harder and longer lasting.
+Cut your soap when it is unmolded and set it on a rack for 3 - 6 weeks to cure. (**Note: The difference in cure time can be traced back to the amount of liquid used in your lye solution.
+Don't be mistaken that soap made with hot process doesn't need to be cured!
+Hot process only speeds the saponification.)
+This cure time is needed for the water to evaporate out of the bar, making it harder and longer lasting.
 Fragrances that seem to disappear during the saponification process may again reappear.
-Lather seems to be greater the longer the soap dries. | ||||
+Lather is greater the longer the soap dries. | ||||

-| Miscellaneous Ramblings: | |||||
+Miscellaneous Ramblings: | |||||

 If your soap did not turn out, do not throw it away!
 Every batch of soap can be reclaimed in some way.
-Please email if you need help! | |||||
+Please email if you need help! |

-| Links to get you started
+Links to get you started

 Top |